underscoreio/underscoreio/src/html/_drafts/liftrx.md

 ### Overview

 [LiftWeb](http://liftweb.net) makes building dynamic websites extremely easy whilst hiding away a lot of the plumbing.
-[RxScala](http://reactivex.io/rxscala/) is a Scala adapter for [RxJava](https://github.com/ReactiveX/RxJava), "a library for composing asynchronous and event-based programs using observable sequences for the Java VM".
+[RxScala](http://reactivex.io/rxscala/) is a Scala adaptor for [RxJava](https://github.com/ReactiveX/RxJava), "a library for composing asynchronous and event-based programs using observable sequences for the Java VM".

 This blog describes how we combined Lift and RxScala for event-based UI components consuming and producing observable sequences.